dthain/opsys-sp22/project4/index.md

 Each printer is represented by a thread that works in the background.
-Each thread should select the next job to run (based on the current scheduling algorithm), render the print job by running the simulator program as a separate process, and then updating the job queue when that process is complete.
+Each thread should select the next job to run (based on the current scheduling algorithm), render the print job by running the simulator program as a separate external process, and then updating the job queue when that process is complete.

 The tricky part of this assignment is the job queue itself.
-The job queue should be implemented as a **monitor** as discussed in class: a data structure that is protected by a **mutex** and one or more **condition variable(s)**.
-The job queue should only be accessed by functions that take care to use the mutex for mutual exclusion and the condition variable(s) to sleep and wakeup.
+The job queue should be implemented as a **monitor** as discussed in class: a data structure that is protected by a **mutex** and a **condition variable**.
+The job queue should only be accessed by functions that take care to use the mutex for mutual exclusion and the condition variable to sleep and wakeup.

 Generally speaking, the main thread should remain responsive to the user by only performing quick actions on the job queue.